Gleneagles Medical Centre

 Is it true that certain types of food worsen atopic eczema?

 In adults, food allergies causing eczema is uncommon.
 The prevalence of food allergies is highest in young children less than 3 years old with severe eczema.
 It may be suspected if eczema is difficult to control or rashes appear after eating a specific food.
 Common food allergens in children include cow’s milk, hen’s egg, peanut, tree nuts, shellfish, wheat and soy.
 Tests for food allergies are available, speak to your dermatologist regarding these tests.

 I need help to manage my eczema!

 Let us work hand in hand with you to improve your skin condition.
 Most patients are familiar with the use of topical steroids to reduce skin inflammation, but there are many misconceptions present.
 Your dermatologist will share how to use topical steroids safely and effectively, together with moisturisers, for maximum benefit.
 Steroid-free topical medications are available and effective, and the doctor will advise you accordingly.
 In cases of severe eczema, oral medications may be needed.
-There are newer biologic medicines such as Dupilumab, speak to us about your suitability for this latest effective treatment.
+There are biologic medicines such as Dupilumab, speak to us about your suitability for this effective treatment.